 Big data is an everlasting fountain.
 So, drink my friend!
 But, before you go all-out coding your own tools and scrapers, let me point out – there’s a teeny-tiny catch.

 While the idea of extracting data from the web is pretty straightforward, the nuances you will inevitably run into can easily complicate matters.

 This could be anything from websites blocking scrapers, to geo-restricted content, or in the case of online retailers, product attributes changing overnight.

 In essence, it’s about copying and pasting the information you need from a particular source into a format of your choosing — CSV, Excel, JSON, etc.

 If your requirements are limited, you can download Grepsr’s browser plugin to extract data, for free.

-If you found yourself here looking for easy access to quality data at scale, then you might have just hit the jackpot!
+If you found yourself here looking for easy access to quality data at scale for long-term data-driven business success, then you might have just hit the jackpot!

 I hope this article has proven fruitful.